 So the message and the stories contained within the marketing activities of the company must be consistent with the mission, vision and strategy of the company.
 By sharing relevant knowledge, expertise and experience, in an authentic way, confidence and trust is created.
 Authentic communication is thereby guaranteed, and this is reinforced by communicating from the why-level.
 Not only should the content be in line with the strategy, defining the B2B marketing strategy must be compatible.
 Strategic choices in B2B marketing include the following:

 - The measure to which content marketing is to be implemented relative to other marketing methods, such as sales promotion, brand advertising, cold calling, sponsorship and direct marketing.

 - The objectives of content marketing in terms of lead generation, conversion, thought leadership, brand experience, brand recognition and loyalty.

-- The product-market combinations the content marketing will be geared towards.
+- The product-market combinations your marketing will be geared towards.

-- The people and the tools to strategically design the content marketing activities.
+- The people and the tools to strategically design the marketing activities.

-- The commitment and acceptance of the content marketing strategy within the management of the organization.
+- The commitment and acceptance of the B2B marketing strategy within the management of the organization.

 This is how the company strategy forms the starting point for the B2B marketing strategy and therefor content marketing tactics.
 And to visualize this relationship, the layering of the strategy model of Simon Sinek can be linked to B2B content marketing in the following way.